adonismendozaperez/100DaysOfCode-2018/diary.md

 Tonight I was working with reducer to do data calculations, also with slice, sort and concat.

 ### R1D28
-tonight I was working with Combine an Array into a String Using the join Method, every Method, some Method and Currying and Partial Application.
+Tonight I was working with Combine an Array into a String Using the join Method, every Method, some Method and Currying and Partial Application.

+### R1D29
+Tonight working with the Intermediate Algorithm Scripting, I resolved four problems, this problem are Diff Two Arrays, Sum All Numbers In a Range, Spinal Tap Case and Wherefore Art Thou.